Joh221105/sensors_final_project/README.md

 - Arcade timing bars
 - Safe-like enclosure to

 ### Future Ideas

 - 2-player sabotage mode (one player disrupts the other via BLE, introduction of a third microcontroller)
 - Add new random events to increase difficulty and add variety

+> Portions of this project were developed with assistance from OpenAI’s ChatGPT and Anthropic’s Claude.